Azure/azure-capi-cli-extension/README.md

 You can also use codespaces for local development.
 After opening the codespace as described above, click the "Open in Visual Studio Code" button on the environment preparation screen.

+**NOTE:** when the Codespace runs for the first time, the `create-dev-env.sh` script will still be running.
+After a few minutes, the virtual environment will be configured and ready.

 ### Local Environment

 Create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for Python 3.6 or